vuvova/gdb-tools/duel/help.md

   `x->y->y`, etc until NULL.
 The fourth is a familiar C array element access, the fifth takes the `y`-th value in the sequence of values of `x`.
-The last one stops `x` from generating values as soon as `y` becomes true.
+The last one stops `x` from generating values as soon as `y` (evaluated in the scope of `x`) becomes true.
 If `y` is a literal, stops as soon as `x` value becomes equal to `y`.
 If `y` is a sequence of values, stops when at least one value in the sequence is true, and prints `x` if at least one value in the sequence is false.
 * `(cast)x`, `-x`, `*x`, `&x`, `!x`, `~x`, `#/x`, `&&/x`, `||/x` - first six are conventional unary C operators, the last three are *grouping* operators.
 The first one counts the numbers of values of